E-Burton/Professional-README-File-Generator-Node.JS/Develop/README.md

   ## Description

-  This a command-line application that accepts user input and creates a README.md file for new projects.
+  This is a command-line application that accepts user input and creates a README.md file for new projects.

   ## Table of Contents